-$\sum{b} \quad \frac{\text{Outstanding amount } b}{\text{property value at origination } b}$
+$$\sum{b} \quad \frac{Outstanding amount b}{property value at origination b}$$

-- Outstanding amount is defined as total receivables recorded at gross amount minus deferred profits - Property value is defined as the face value of purchase price plus any direct acquisition costs supported by the IFI, including registration, valuation, and transfer fees (if these fees are part of the outstanding amount b)
+- Outstanding amount is defined as total receivables recorded at gross amount minus deferred profits (This formula should be applied when the outstanding amount of Murabaha financings in the balance sheet is reported as the principal amount plus the deferred profits). - Property value is defined as the face value of purchase price plus any direct acquisition costs supported by the IFI, including registration, valuation, and transfer fees (if these fees are part of the outstanding amount b).

-1.4.2.2 Case of Ijara
+1.4.2.2 Case of Ijarah